Electronic Submission of Doctoral Theses and Habilitation Treatises

 The papers can be works that have already been published as well as unpublished material, which must contain a complete exposition of the research and the findings.

 In the case of works that have already been published, it is not necessary to publish them again to comply with the regulations for dissertations.
-However, such works must be included in the mandatory five bound copies of the dissertation that are submitted to the Universitätsbibliothek, with details of where the work was first published.
+However, such works must be included in the mandatory two of three bound copies of the dissertation that are submitted to the Universitätsbibliothek, with details of where the work was first published.

 When depositing a dissertation online which includes papers that have already been published these files must also be included.